 Breakdown side view of King Bradleys sword, and General Armstrong's Sword.
 Master, Raw Build and Print it Yourself versions.

-A single purchase of the Print It Yourself version of General Armstrong’s sword will grant you files to print the design, and you’ll also receive a BY-NC-ND 4.0 license for the files.
+A single purchase of the Print It Yourself version of General Armstrong’s or King Bradley’s sword will grant you files to print the design, and you’ll also receive a BY-NC-ND 4.0 license for the files.

 The following components with their respective [FILE_NAME] will be instantly available for download upon purchase: